The 3 Keys to Win at Innovation

 Here’s our front end of innovation execution process that enables companies to consistently generate winning new or improved offerings:

 These six steps can also be understood as an “organizational job map” for executing the job of “creating unique value for target customers.”
-They the steps that an organization must take to consistently deliver results.
+They are the steps that an organization must take to consistently deliver results.
 I think of the steps as a sequence of lead measures.
 That is, if you execute these steps, you will consistently create unique value for your target customers.

 Because study after study has shown that the #1 reason for new product failure is misunderstanding the customers’ needs, I would say that the #1 and #2 lead measures for innovation success that most companies don’t do effectively are to identify and prioritize the target customers’ unmet needs.
 The key to success here is to know what type of customer “needs” to obtain, how to get them, and how to use them.
 If you don’t get the right customer inputs upfront, and prioritize them, then you’re likely to make things customers don’t want.
 As the adage goes, “garbage in, garbage out.”